Numbers 31

 Numbers 31 is the 31st chapter of the Book of Numbers, the fourth book of the Pentateuch (Torah), the central part of the Hebrew Bible (Old Testament), a sacred text in Judaism and Christianity.
 Scholars such as Israel Knohl and Dennis T. Olson name this chapter the War against the Midianites.

-Numbers 31, set in the southern Transjordanian regions of Moab and Midian, narrates how an army of Israelite soldiers commanded by Phinehas (commissioned by Moses and Phinehas' father Eleazar) waged a war against the Midianites, killing all men and boys including their five kings, and taking all livestock, women and girls captive.
-Moses instructed the soldiers to kill all women who had ever had sex with a man, and to keep the women and girls who were still virgins for themselves.
-The spoils of war were then divided between the Israelite civilians, soldiers and the god Yahweh.
+Set in the southern Transjordanian regions of Moab and Midian, it narrates the Israelites waging war against the Midianites, commanded by Phinehas and Moses.
+They killed the men, including their five kings and Balaam, burnt their settlements and took captive the women, children and livestock.
+Moses commanded the Israelites to kill the boys, and women who had sex with men, and spare the virgin girls for themselves.
+The spoils of war were then divided between Eleazar, the Levitical priesthood, soldiers and Yahweh.

-Much scholarly and religious controversy exists surrounding the authorship, meaning and morality of this chapter of Numbers.
+Much scholarly and religious controversy exists surrounding the authorship, meaning and ethics of this chapter of Numbers.
 It is closely connected to Numbers 25.